 What’s interesting, and unfortunate about that is that your bank balance can really only tell you one thing—how much cash you have in the bank.

 But what about all the other information you need to know about your company?
 Do you know if your products are profitable?
-Do you know if you’re spending enough on marketing?
+Are you spending enough on marketing?
 Do you know if a cash crisis is looming a few months down the road?

-If you don’t, then I’d like to share one of the most important tools for a growing business: a business dashboard.
-That bank balance is still important, but a good dashboard will tell you the rest of your company’s story.
+If you don’t, then I’d like to share one of the most important tools for a growing business.
+A tool that will tell you the rest of your company’s story.
+The business dashboard.